 We were working with one section of a large ballroom so the space was long and narrow.
 We decided to divide the space into three sections.
 We created a false entrance in the first third of the space and when guests entered they saw the outside of the roundtable discussion theater.
 The white drapes were slightly parted to reveal the raised audience seating area.
 When the guests looked down, they were surprised.
 It was not what they were expecting to see at all.
 The last section was our control room.

 The setting was actually a theater in the round.
 The roundtable of experts was on the floor and the audience was above and around the speakers.
 The room was created from white drape to give it a high-end feel.
 In past years the stage was raised and the audience would be in ordinary ballroom chairs.

 This time, we made the whole space special, including the chairs where the guests were sitting.

-Liz Nacron, the Live Marketin Executive Producer, summarized the audience reaction.
+Liz Nacron, Executive Vice President, Creative and Production at Live Marketing summarized the audience reaction.